Git Merge Patterns for Main and Release Branches

 bugs/description): Use this for fixing issues found in development.

-- Feature Reversion: If feature introduced a failure, squashing make it easier to revert the change.
+- Feature Reversion: If a feature introduced a failure, squashing makes it easier to revert the change.

 - Simplified "Git Blame":

-git blamewill point to the a feature instead of individual commitfixed typo - Avoiding "Broken" Intermediate Commits: sometime in feature branch dev fixed build or unit-test, if not use squash and keep all history, main branch will contains "broken" build commits.
+git blamewill point to a feature instead of an individual commit likefixed typo. - Avoiding "Broken" Intermediate Commits: Sometimes in a feature branch a developer fixes the build or unit tests.
+If you don't use squash and keep all history, the main branch will contain "broken" build commits.

 Other Cases for Main